MINIMALIST LIFESTYLE TIPS: HOW TO EMBRACE MINIMALIST LIVING EVERY DAY

 - Make intentional, mindful decisions that keep you aligned with your priorities every day.

 Sometimes people start by decluttering their homes.
-Other people start by making a list of what’s important to them in life and gradually saying no to things that don’t serve them – in their schedule, mind, finances and so on.
+Others start by making a list of what’s important to them in life and gradually saying no to things that don’t serve them – in their schedule, mind, finances and so on.

-Whichever way you approach decluttering, simplifying and minimalism, there are no right or wrongs.
+Whichever way you approach decluttering, simplifying and minimalism, there are no rights or wrongs.
+You find your own version of minimalism and your own way of embracing and expressing it.

 Bingo!
-If this was what a minimalist wardrobe could do for me, imagine what a minimalist lifestyle could do for my family and I!
+If this was what a minimalist wardrobe could do for me, I could only wonder at what a minimalist lifestyle might do for my family and I!

-Slowly but surely, I adopted the same principles to other areas of my life and that’s how I became minimalist.
+Slowly but surely, I adopted the same minimalist principles in other areas of my life and that’s how I became minimalist.
 In slow, gradual steps, that felt right to me for the right reasons and I learnt many lessons from minimalism along the way.

 Those first steps towards minimalism weren’t without a hitch and I made plenty of false starts.
 I blamed lack of time, lack of motivation, my hoarder husband and kids with too many toys.
 I worried about what other people would think or say.